Maggi64/moderndash/README.md

 ### Why no pipe utility functions?
 The upcoming [pipe operator](https://github.com/tc39/proposal-pipeline-operator) in JavaScript will provide function composition, so the framework focuses on providing other useful utility functions that are not yet available.

-The pipeline operator can already be included via [babel](https://babeljs.io/docs/en/babel-plugin-proposal-pipeline-operator).
+The pipe operator can already be included via [babel](https://babeljs.io/docs/en/babel-plugin-proposal-pipeline-operator).